Arashigakuru/support-bot/README.md

-# support-bot
+# Simple support bot
-A simple bot to get feedback from clients in Telegram
+A simple bot for customer feedback and support in Telegram